 Pros: cost, night buses.

-Cons: time, few departures, a lot of traffic, uncomfortable travel.
+Cons: time, a few departures, a lot of traffic, uncomfortable travel.

 Istanbul Seyahat Serves Ankara, İstanbul, and destinations throughout Thrace and Marmara.